 See a Murrieta Dentist within hours of when you call — Monday thru Friday 9 AM to 5 PM and Saturday from 8 AM to 1 PM.

-There are many dentists in Murrieta but Dr. Bao Nguyen at Promenade Dental Care is the best to take care of your dental emergency needs..
-For a dental emergency like a broken tooth or a toothache, it may be difficult to get an appointment the same day.
+There are many dentists in Murrieta.
+Dr. Bao Nguyen at Promenade Dental Care is the best to take care of your dental emergency needs.
+For a dental emergency like a broken tooth or a toothache, it may be challenging to get an appointment on the same day.
 Promenade Dental Care is sympathetic to your pain and eager to help resolve it ASAP.
 We can get you a same-day appointment for any dental need Monday thru Saturday.

 Emergency Dentist Near Me for Murrieta Walk-In Patients

 Every emergency is unique.
 Some dental issues are treatable in a single visit.
 This includes a chipped tooth.
-Some problems are more severe.
-Toothaches are often caused by large-scale decay or even gum disease.
+However, some problems are more severe.
+For example, toothaches are often caused by large-scale decay or even gum disease.
 These usually require several visits for more complex treatment.
 Even if your procedure takes several steps, we ensure that your pain is dealt with as quickly as possible.
 Once dental pain is addressed, we will move forward with your treatment.
 Some of these treatments include: